briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 # Difficulties

-1. The difficulty is mostly cost in time to prove these systems.
+1. The difficulty is mostly the human cost in time to prove these systems.

-2. Some proof times, like EverParse, started out at nearly 50 minutes.
+2. Some proof check times, like EverParse, started out at nearly 50 minutes.

 3. Making it hard to put them into standard tool chains.